thelogicalgrammar/pLoT_course/book/intro.md

 		- Lecture:
 			- Introduction to the pLoT
 		- Lab:
-			- Introduction to Piantadosi's pLoT library LOTlib3
+			- The LOTlib3 library I
 	9. Case study 1
 		- Lecture:
-			- Learning categories with Boolean expressions
-			- Learning more complex logical structure
+			- Categorization in a pLoT
 		- Lab:
-			- Simplified implementation of the Boolean paper
+			- The LOTlib3 library II
 	10. Case study 2:
 		- Lecture:
 			- Handwritten digit recognition
-			- Learning kinship terms
 		- Lab:
-			- Simplified implementation of kinship paper
+			- pLoT model of categorization
 	11. Case study 3:
 		- Lecture
-			- Learning numerals
+			- Learning numerals, 3d spatial concepts, binary sequences
-			- Inferring the primitives from data
 		- Lab:
-			- Simplified implementation of numerals paper
+			- A pLoT model of sequence learning
 	12. Case study 4:
 		- Lecture:
-			- Learning abstract visual concepts
-			- Sequence learning
+			- DreamCoder and the child as a hacker
 		- Lab:
-			- Simplified model of sequence learning
+			- A pLoT generalization of regression models
-	13. Future prospects
-		- Lecture:
-			- Future prospects, review
-		- Lab:
-			- Q&A, review

 ## Table of contents

-> __**NOTE**__ that most of the book is still empty.
-I will add the labs during the semester based on your feedback and how I feel the course is going!

 Here's the table of contents to help you orientate and give you a sense of what's where:
 ```{tableofcontents}